 The key criterion is that you need to meet the 48-month criteria on the day of submission of the documents.
 Even though the system may allow you book an appointment, you should meet the 48-month requirement on the day of submission.

 Yes, it was extended indefinitely on December 23rd, 2021.
 There is no end date for now on when this will expire.
 Unless something changes, it will be effective even after December 31, 2022.

 In general, you should not pick a regular visa appointment, if you are eligible for dropbox.
 The only exception is if you want to apply for an Emergency Appointment.
 If you want to apply for an emergency appointment, then choose the interview option on the confirmation screen and then book both Biometrics and interview appointments.
 Later you book the emergency appointments.
 You may also read US Visa Stamping Dropbox Appointment mandatory, if eligible

 No, the process is straightforward, the USTravelDocs system does the eligibility check automatically based on your information.
 You just need to answer the questions truthfully.

 What is the reality of US Visa Stamping Appointments?
 Emergency Appointments?

-US Consulates across the global continue to experience very high demand due to lack of staffing and local COVID situation.
-It is starting to ease as of May 2022.
+US Consulates across the globe continue to experience very high demand due to lack of staffing and the local COVID situation.
+It is starting to ease as of October 2022.
 But, it is not all like before and many consulates are not yet fully open for regular operations.

 What do you think of the change to 48 months?
 How is it helping you?